yowiputra/tweeter/README.md

 2. Install dependencies using the `npm install` command.
 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.
+5. Make sure to put your mongoDB tweets database under a database called "tweeter" in a collection called "tweets".

 ## Dependencies
 - Express
 - Node 5.10.x or above
 - body-parser